Judge-Girl/Judge-Girl/README.md

 ### Software Design (Clean Architecture/DDD)

 Judge Girl follows clean-architecture and DDD.
 The package structure is based on **four subdomains (Student, Problem, Submission, Exam)** and **four design forces (Domain Logic, Tech Stack, View Model, Judger)**.

 The following represents the ideas of our package structure.  <br>
 (You may find this is not the current representation of the project.
 However, this is an improvement that will be done in the next sprint)

 ```
-├── API (Force: View Model)
+├── API (Force: Client / View Model)
 │   ├── API-Commons
 │   ├── Judger-API
+│   ├── Student-API
 │   ├── Problem-API
 │   └── Submission-API
-├── Domain (Force: Domain Logic)
+├── Domain (Force: Domain)
-|   ├── Entities (Domain Primitives)
+|   ├── Primitives
-│   ├── Student
+│   ├── Student-Domain
-│   ├── Problem
+│   ├── Problem-Domain
-│   ├── Submission
+│   ├── Submission-Domain
-│   └── Exam
+│   └── Exam-Domain
+├── Plugins
 ├── Judge-Girl-Dependencies (Maven dependencies)
 ├── Judger (Force: Online Judge System)
-|   ├── Plugins
 │   ├── CC-Profiler-Sandbox
 │   └── Code-Quality-Inspection (Submodule)
-├── Spring-Boot (Force: Tech Stack)
+└── Spring-Boot (Force: Tech Stack)
-│   ├── Spring-Boot-Commons
+    ├── Spring-Boot-Commons
-│   ├── Spring-Boot-Exam
+    ├── Spring-Boot-Exam
-│   ├── Spring-Boot-Problem
+    ├── Spring-Boot-Problem
-│   ├── Spring-Boot-Student
+    ├── Spring-Boot-Student
-│   └──  Spring-Boot-Submission
+    └── Spring-Boot-Submission
 ```

 #### Domain

-In every domain package, there will be application **use cases** (request + presenters), **domain services** and **repositories**.
+In every domain package, there will be application **use cases** (request + presenters), **domain services** and ** repositories**.
 With every repository manages an aggregate (e.g., Student/Problem/Submission) and every use case represents a feature.

 #### Tech Stack & System Architecture